 - Boots: Hiking boots, or alpine boots – many options.
 No tennis shoes.

 - Crampons: General mountaineering crampons (for May/June trips only – conditions dependent)

 - Mountaineering Axe: 60 – 70 cm mountain axe (for May/June trips only – conditions dependent)

 As always, being in excellent physical shape is an important component of our our programs.
 A good mixture of cardiovascular fitness, muscular fitness, and especially core strength will help you to maximize the potential rewards that are possible on a great climbing trip.

 1Before Your Trip

-The Jagged Mountain trip is a strenuous trip conducted at altitudes above 10,000 feet.
+The Dallas Peak trip is a strenuous trip conducted at altitudes above 10,000 feet.
 Therefore, previous experience hiking in the mountains and/or multi-day backpacking experience will be very helpful to you on this program.
 Though the actual climbing level required for this trip is not difficult, the best training regimen would include a mixture of cardiovascular fitness training (running, biking, hiking etc.), and muscular/core fitness exercises.
 The addition of some Yoga/stretching exercises will help to insure that you maintain good muscular flexibility as well.

 - Hiking approximately 8-9 miles per day with up to a 40 lb pack at altitudes between 8,000′ – 13,000 ‘